acionescu/event-bus/README.md

    * to mark and event.
 Then these marks/tags can by associated with a certain functionality
    * to easily filter an event
-   * to provide a way to handle security, for example tags may only be writable from code providing the developer the ability to ensure that certain functionality and data is no exposed to unprivileged users ( e.g. we can mark an event as private and thus we prevent outside modification of header params )
+   * to provide a way to handle security, for example tags may only be writable from code providing the developer the ability to ensure that certain functionality and data is not exposed to unprivileged users ( e.g. we can mark an event as private and thus we prevent outside modification of header params )